ryanw-mobile/compose-pager-demo/README.md

 ## Animations

-The page animations are all down using the `graphicsLayer` modifier at the page composable.
+The page animations are all done using the `graphicsLayer` modifier at the page composable.
 It calculates the offset of that specific page relative to the current active page, and apply transformations.

 ```
  Card(